tayylorngo/CSE214-Grading-Sheet-Sender/README.md

       ![output1](https://i.gyazo.com/51e2bbc1f5fb1dca43650f832091bd67.png)
        * As you can see the successful emails sent have the full email posted while the non-successful ones usually have some error with the naming.

+## How It Works

+* The grading sheets for CSE 214 are the same with the name section being in cell G1.
+* The formatting of the name is usually "Name: firstname lastname"
+* This program reads the name from that cell and sends an email that corresponds to that name in the student data table.
+* If no name corresponds, no email is sent.

+## Testing
+- I plan on testing this project for CSE 214 Homework #2 whenever the grading sheets will come out.

+## Possible Errors
+1. If the grading sheet is formatted differently.
+2. If the name does not match in **studentdata.py** then it will not send an email.